University Counseling Centers: Pros and Cons to Consider

 How Do You Sign Up for Therapy at a University Counseling Clinic?

 The sign-up process at university counseling clinics varies.
-In many cases, you simply call their number or send them an e-mail.
+In many cases, you simply call their number or send them an e-mail to start the process.
 Others require you to fill out and send an application first, then either mail it, e-mail it, or drop it off in person.

 In either case, the program will reach out to you with more information after they receive your request and your contact information.
 They may be able to set up an initial interview session right away to see if you’re a good fit for the program, or you may have to wait on a waitlist before you can be seen.